-The world's most beloved tenor Andrea Bocelli will visit the UK during the autumn of 2019 for a series of shows in Birmingham, Glasgow, Belfast, Leeds and Manchester.
+The world's most beloved tenor Andrea Bocelli will visit the UK & Ireland during the autumn of 2020 to perform three shows in London and Dublin.

 André Rieu together with his 60-piece Johann Strauss Orchestra, the Platin Tenors and a number of international soloists, will be touring the UK & Ireland's biggest arenas again in April and May 2020.